WavyWalk/front-model/README.md

 If you just decorate, instance methods: `create, update, destroy`, static methods: `show, index`, following before/after handlers will be provided (you can override them if you want).

-`create` - before: will serialize model to object and pass it to request body. after: will parse response to model and call `validate()` on it
+`create` - before: will serialize model to object and pass it to request body e.g. as `options.params = model.getPureProperties()`. after: will parse response to model and call `validate()` on it

 `update` - same as create